Free time in state parks

 A hiker basks on the rocky shoreline of Big Bay State Park.

 There are guided hikes through the region to celebrate National Trails Day on Saturday.
-On Minnesota's North Shore, hike with the Superior Hiking Trail Association from Finland, near Tettegouche State Park.
+On Minnesota's North Shore, hike with the Superior Hiking Trail Association between Gooseberry Falls State Park and Castle Danger.

-On Madeline Island, admission to the Madeline Island Museum is $4, half-price (always free for people 17 and under), and visitors also can pick up a voucher for a free return on the ferry to Bayfield.
+On Madeline Island in Wisconsin, admission to the Madeline Island Museum is $4, half-price (always free for people 17 and under), and visitors also can pick up a voucher for a free return on the ferry to Bayfield.
 Admission to Big Bay State Park is free.

 Second weekend of June

 National Get Outdoors Day is June 10 in 2017, which Minnesota celebrates with an open house in its state parks.

 Dozens of parks are holding special events, such as bird and flower hikes and raptor and snake programs.

 There will be a peregrine falcon program at Gooseberry Falls, birding at Bear Head Lake and a family outdoor fair at Whitewater.

 Nearly 20 public paddles will be on the Minnesota River State Water Trail between Ortonville and St. Paul.

 © Beth Gauper